 The intrusion of media sexualization in childhood

-Posted on Posted in Children's Rights, Education, Explotation
+Posted on Posted in Children's Rights, Digital Environment, Education, Explotation

 Children today are inundated with explicit content across media platforms, fueled by marketing strategies that exploit their innocence for profit.
 Recent studies reveal a sharp increase in the exposure of children to sexualized content, from music and television to social media and advertisements.
 This harmful practice, particularly targeting adolescents, poses serious risks to children’s mental health and well-being.